The Story of David Lee Roth’s Fan-Dividing ‘Skyscraper’

-The spring and summer of 1986 bore witness to one of the most hostile public airings of dirty laundry in rock and roll history, courtesy of Van Halen and their recently departed lead vocalist, David Lee Roth, whom they had of course recently replaced with successful solo artist, Sammy Hagar.
+The spring and summer of 1986 bore witness to one of the most hostile public airings of dirty laundry in rock ‘n’ roll history, courtesy of Van Halen and their recently departed singer David Lee Roth, whom they had of course recently replaced with successful solo artist Sammy Hagar.

 Both entities — “Van Hagar” and the hastily assembled DLR band — released competing albums just a few months apart that year.
 And, to the surprise of many fans, it was Roth’s wrecking-crew like ensemble – composed of guitarist Steve Vai, bassist Billy Sheehan, and drummer Gregg Bissonette – that came off sounding more similar to vintage Van Halen.

-Love it or hate it, though, ‘Skyscraper’ shifted two million units to match its superior predecessor AND closed the gap with Van Halen’s grittier sophomore opus with Hagar, ‘OU812’ – but only by default of its weaker performance with pop music fans.
+Love it or hate it, though, Skyscraper shifted two million units to match its superior predecessor and closed the gap with Van Halen’s grittier sophomore record with Hagar, OU812 – but only by default of its weaker performance with pop music fans.

 And at what cost?

-With Vai soon following Sheehan out the door, bound for a successful solo career of his own, and Roth’s egomania raging out of control, the fan-dividing but fittingly named ‘Skyscraper’ would prove to be the commercial peak of David Lee Roth’s solo career.
-And as Roth found out all too abruptly after its release, coming down the mountain wouldn’t be anywhere near as easy or fun as climbing to the top.
+With Vai soon following Sheehan out the door, bound for a successful solo career of his own, and Roth’s egomania raging out of control, the fan-dividing but fittingly named Skyscraper would prove to be the commercial peak of Roth’s solo career.
+And as he found out all too abruptly after its release, coming down the mountain wouldn’t be anywhere near as easy or fun as climbing to the top.